TERMS & CONDITIONS

 15.6.
 Due to the nature of online marketing, time shall not be of the essence in the performance of our Services and in carrying out our activities on your behalf.

 15.7.
 We shall have the right to make any changes necessary to the Services we offer within our Online Marketing price plans from time-to-time to ensure optimum performance for the budget allocated.
 Search engine technology and priorities alter frequently and we aim to ensure our work is providing the best return for our customer’s investment.
-With this in mind, we sometimes need to change the kind of services we offer within a certain price plan.
-This clause allows us to do that.
-We will always inform you of this where applicable.
+With this in mind, we sometimes need to change the nature of services we offer within a certain price plan.
+We will always provide you with reasonable notice of this where applicable.

 15.8.
-If you make changes to your own website and this materially impacts our ability to achieve your online marketing objectives, we reserve the right to put right what has been changed and may charge an additional fee for this work, depending on the remedial time requirement.
-Please check with us if you are unsure if a certain alteration to your site will impact the online marketing work we do for you.
+If you make changes to your own website and this materially impacts our ability to achieve your online marketing objectives, we reserve the right reverse what has been changed and may charge an additional fee for this work, depending on the remedial time requirement.
+The onus is on You to ascertain with us whether a certain alteration to your site will impact the online marketing work we do for you.

 15.9.
 Digital Ethos is an online marketing agency and may rely on third parties to perform the services.
 Digital Ethos is not responsible for the performance of such services by third parties.